The Rap Girls Are Fighting (Again) — But Is There Such A Thing As “Too Far” In A Rap Feud?

 AdvertisementADVERTISEMENT

-Though no names were actually mentioned on the song (fans do have some pretty solid theories about who she may have been shading, however), it still rubbed Nicki Minaj the wrong way, almost immediately launching yet another chapter of the rap feud between the hip hop phenoms.
+Though no names were actually mentioned on the song, it still rubbed Nicki Minaj the wrong way, almost immediately launching yet another chapter of the rap feud between the hip hop phenoms.
 Minaj made a point of addressing Megan on both X (formerly Twitter) and Instagram live for the next 72 hours, teasing her own new song to speak further on the issue.
 And when ”Big Foot” dropped Sunday afternoon, it featured some of the viral bars that Minaj had previously shared on her X feed — to mixed reviews.

 AdvertisementADVERTISEMENT